tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 ## Introduction to I2P Network

 ### What is I2P?
-I2P (known as the Invisible Internet Project and founded in 2003) is a low-latency network layer that runs on a distributed network of computers on a global network infrastructure.
+I2P (known as the Invisible Internet Project - founded in 2003) is a low-latency network layer that runs on a distributed network of computers on a global network infrastructure.
 It is primarily built into applications such as email, Internet Relay Chat (IRC) and file sharing [[6]].
 This network layer provides a set of functions that runs on each computer and provides encrypted, one-way connections to and from other computers within the network.
 These functions are wrapped in a *"router"* that is installed during setup and configuration of the network.

 ### How does it Work?
-Regarding I2P, the first concept to understand is that it is primarily an enclosed network that runs within the Internet infrastructure (referred to as the clearnet in this paradigm).
+I2P is primarily an enclosed network that runs within the Internet infrastructure (referred to as the clearnet in this paradigm).
 Unlike VPNs and the Tor network, which are built to communicate with the Internet anonymously, I2P works as a decentralized network that operates within the Internet, i.e. an Internet within the Internet.
 Interaction is done on a peer-to-peer (node-to-node) level and there is no centralized authority that handles the network or keeps track of the active peers.
 A node in the network can either be a